Inspire, develop, and guide a winning organization.

 Download the unabridged white paper Industrial DevOps here.

-You can also read the two companion white papers: Applied Industrial DevOps: Practical Guidance for the Enterprise and Applied Industrial DevOps 2.0: A Hero’s Journey
+You can also read the two companion white papers: Applied Industrial DevOps: Practical Guidance for the Enterprise and Applied Industrial DevOps 2.0: A Hero’s Journey.

 Trusted by technology leaders worldwide.
 Since publishing The Phoenix Project in 2013, and launching DevOps Enterprise Summit in 2014, we’ve been assembling guidance from industry experts and top practitioners.

-In their upcoming book, Unbundling the Enterprise: APIs, Optionality, and the Science of Happy…
+If you haven’t already read Unbundling the Enterprise: APIs, Optionality, and the Science of…